EV-OD/30-day/day-content.md

 - Creating a simple shader in three.js
 - Created a simple terrain and added shader to it

+### **Day 11: Ripple effect using Vertex Shader**
+- Creating a ripple effect using vertex shader
+- Understanding vertex shader and its usage

 Stay tuned for more exciting content as we progress through the 30-day journey!